meinicharat/Cyber-and-IT-risk-analytics-Project/README.md

 - SQL Analysis: Uses SQL queries to analyze trends, such as top vendors with the most vulnerabilities in the last 12 months.
 # 3. Risk Calculation
 - External Data: Connects to the **NIST NVD API** to get the official severity score (CVSS) for each vulnerability.
-- Custom Scoring: I created a formula to calculate a **Current Risk Score**:
+- Custom Scoring: I created a formula to calculate a **Current Risk Score**
 * Logic: Newer vulnerabilities get a higher score because they are fresh and likely to be attacked.
 Older ones get a lower score over time.
 # 4. Reporting
   Export: Generates ready-to-use CSV files for further reporting in Excel or BI tools (like Tableau/Power BI).